kakrusch/docana-project-luka/README.md

 ### Prepocessing

+- done on google colab, so relevant sections need to be adapted (eg. loading files)

 1. We got the 4 largest subreddits in the dataset and put it in a dataframe using panda to access it better during the analysis.
 We saved it in a csv file so that it did not have to be loaded the data every time.
     - AskReddit, League of Legends, Relationships, TIFU